 Because of their size, energy level, and commanding nature, Giant Schnauzers are not recommended for homes with young children.
 The suggested age range is twelve and older who have the maturity to interact appropriately with a large-breed dog.

 Always teach children how to approach and touch dogs, and always supervise any interactions between dogs and young children to prevent any biting or ear or tail pulling on the part of either party.

 Teach your child never to approach any dog while they're sleeping or eating or to try to take the dog's food away.
 No dog, no matter how good-natured, should ever be left unsupervised with a child.

 Giant Schnauzers don't tend to be buddy-buddy with other dogs, especially those of the same sex, and they probably shouldn't be trusted alone with cats, no matter how well they seem to get along.

 Giant Schnauzers are sometimes acquired without any clear understanding of what goes into owning one, and these dogs often end up in the care of rescue groups, in need of adoption or fostering.
-If you're interested in adopting an adult Giant Schnauzer who's already gone through the destructive puppy stage and may already be trained, a rescue group is a good place to start.
+If you're interested in adopting a Giant Schnauzer a nonprofit rescue group is a good place to start.

 Below are breed clubs, organizations, and associations where you can find additional information about the Giant Schnauzer.